teal-language/vscode-teal/README.md

 ## Requirements

-Make sure that TL is available in your path:
+Make sure that TL is available in your PATH:
 ```
 luarocks install tl
 ```